 The Company records costs related to issuance of debt obligations as deferred financing costs.
 These costs are deferred and amortized using the effective yield method for the Credit Facility and the Notes, over the stated maturity life of the obligations.
-As of September 30, 2020, there were \$2.6 million and \$4.8 million of deferred financing costs netted against the Credit Facility and the Notes balances, respectively, on the Company's Consolidated Statements of Assets and Liabilities.
-As of December 31, 2019, there were no deferred financing costs.
+As of June 30, 2020, there were \$2.8 million and \$5.0 million of deferred financing costs netted against the Credit Facility and the Notes balances, respectively, on the Company's Consolidated Statements of Assets and Liabilities.